SamPosh/financial_calc/README.md

 ## Amoritized schedule of EMI
 Run emi_amoritized_schedule.py
-You can provide maximum extra payment you can do per month, based on this it will save the result in csv file
+You can provide maximum extra payment you can do per month, based on this it will calculate and save the result in csv file